 The management of MasterCard Incorporated ("MasterCard") is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States of America.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-As required by Section 404 of the Sarbanes-Oxley Act of 2002, management has assessed the effectiveness of MasterCard's internal control over financial reporting as of December 31, 2014.
+As required by Section 404 of the Sarbanes-Oxley Act of 2002, management has assessed the effectiveness of MasterCard's internal control over financial reporting as of December 31, 2015.
 In making its assessment, management has utilized the criteria set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Management has concluded that, based on its assessment, MasterCard's internal control over financial reporting was effective as of December 31, 2014.
-The effectiveness of MasterCard's internal control over financial reporting as of December 31, 2014 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears on the next page.
+Management has concluded that, based on its assessment, MasterCard's internal control over financial reporting was effective as of December 31, 2015.
+The effectiveness of MasterCard's internal control over financial reporting was effective as of December 31, 2015.
+The effectiveness of MasterCard's internal control over financial reporting was effective as of December 31, 2015.
+The effectiveness of MasterCard's internal control over financial reporting as of December 31, 2015.
+The effectiveness of MasterCard's internal control over financial reporting as of December 31, 2015.
+The effectiveness of MasterCard's internal control over financial reporting as of December 31, 2015 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears on the next page.